-In the development plan of its pooling application, Devon is proposing what it believes should be considered, by definition under the Rules, a standard spacing unit comprised of Lots 1-8 (aka the N/2 N/2) of correction Sections 1, 2 and 3, Township 21 South, Range 27 East, NMPM, Eddy County, New Mexico.
-Devon respectfully submits that the approval of the proposed unit as a standard spacing unit would prevent waste through the efficient development of correction sections and protect correlative rights through the maintenance of appropriate setback requirements.
-The Division has the authority to recognize contiguous tracts, equivalent to quarter-quarter sections, for building standard spacing units in expanded correction sections under NMAC 19.15.16.15B(1)(a), and Devon respectfully asks the Division to exercise its authority if it should find sufficient justification based on the analysis provided herein.
+In the development plan of its pooling application, Devon is proposing what it believes should be considered, by definition under the Rules, a standard spacing unit comprised of Lots 9 through 16 (equivalent to the S/2 N/2) of Sections 1, 2 and 3, Township 21 South, Range 27 East, unit as a standard spacing unit would prevent waste through the efficient development of correction sections and protect correlative rights through the maintenance of appropriate setback requirements.
+The Division has the authority to recognize contiguous tracts, equivalent to quarterquarter sections, for building standard spacing units in expanded correction sections under NMAC find sufficient justification based on the analysis provided herein.